-ESD has considered 145 projects for JCRP funding and offered incentive grants to 120 companies (excluding those companies whose projects were terminated after an offer was issued).
+ESD has considered 146 projects for JCRP funding and offered incentive grants to 120 companies (excluding those companies whose projects were terminated after an offer was issued).

-The value of the ESD Board approved grants is \$253.9 million.
+The value of the ESD Board approved grants is \$252.1 million.
+This amount does not include projects terminated or reduced before payments were made to grant recipients.

-In the first half of 2009, amendments were proposed to LMDC&rsquos Partial Action Plan 2 and ESD&rsquos Action Plan for three proposed changes to the program.
+In the fourth quarter, HUD approved LMDC&rsquos proposed amendments to LMDC&rsquos Partial Action Plan 2 for three proposed changes to the JCRP program.
 These program enhancements are essential to Lower Manhattan&rsquos continued recovery in light of ongoing transportation and construction disruptions and the effects of the current economic crisis.

-The 1st amendment would extend ESD&rsquos program to no later than December 31, 2011.
-The second amendment would lower the minimum employment threshold for firms committing to &lsquonew&rsquo full-time jobs from 200 to 75 (the 200 full-time jobs requirement for &lsquojob retention&rsquo projects would remain in place).
-The third amendment would require grant recipients to maintain the jobs covered by Program grants for at least 10 years instead of the original Program requirement of 7 years.
+The first amendment extended ESD&rsquos program to receive requests for JCRP funding no later than December 31, 2011.
+The second amendment lowered the minimum employment threshold for firms committing to &lsquonew&rsquo full-time jobs from 200 to 75 (the 200 full-time jobs requirement for &lsquojob retention&rsquo projects remains in place).
+The third amendment requires grant recipients to maintain the jobs covered by Program grants for at least 10 years instead of the original Program requirement of 7 years.